Ocasio-Cortez’s Socialism Can Work in the Midwest — With a Rebrand

 And a modified version of Ocasio-Cortez’s politics might actually be a good model for that endeavor.
 In her paid messaging and public oratory, the 28-year-old socialist relentlessly characterizes politics as a struggle between working people and unaccountable, corporate interests.
 In her justly celebrated campaign ad, Ocasio-Cortez never used the words “socialism” or “abolish ICE.”
 Instead, she established the authenticity of her connection to her district; name-checked some of the specific material anxieties and challenges facing the voters who live there (rising rents, foreclosure, gentrification); and then defined her race as one of “people versus money — we’ve got people, they’ve got money.”

 Transporting this model from the Bronx to Macomb County would certainly require switching up the details.
-But there’s little reason to think that a customized version of Ocasio-Cortez’s class-centric, social democratic politics can’t thrive in the Rust Belt.
+But there’s little reason to think that a customized version of Ocasio-Cortez’s class-centric, social-democratic politics can’t thrive in the Rust Belt.

 All of which is to say: Tammy Duckworth should embrace “socialism with Midwestern characteristics.”